Geometric Model Checking of Continuous Space: Introduction and Related Work

-In the present work we therefore focus on the development of the foundations to reason about and model-check properties of {\em continuous} space.
+In the present work we therefore focus on the development of the foundations to reason about and model-check properties of \emph{continuous} space.
 Interestingly, we will also show how our earlier results on discrete space are, in part, also relevant to model-checking continuous space.
 Unlike the topological semantics, where formulas are interpreted in the powerset algebra of a topological space, in the polyhedral semantics formulas are assigned polyhedral subsets of an $m$-dimensional Euclidean space.
-Polyhedral subsets can be thought of as finite unions of simplexes (i.e. $n$-dimensional triangles).
-Using piecewise linear geometry (triangulations, nerves), the work in~\cite{BMMP18} gives a full characterization of the intuitionistic and modal logics of the class of all compact polyhedra and \cite{A-DBGM20,ADay19} provide an infinite family of polyhedrally complete modal and intermediate logics.
+Polyhedral subsets can be thought of as finite unions of simplexes (i.e., $n$-dimensional triangles).
+Using piecewise linear geometry (triangulations, nerves), the work in~\cite{BMMP18} gives a full characterization of the intuitionistic and modal logics of the class of all compact polyhedra and~\cite{A-DBGM20,ADay19} provide an infinite family of polyhedrally complete modal and intermediate logics.

-The version of \SLCS{} we use in this paper is obtained by extending the polyhedral modal logic with a \emph{spatial reachability} modality $\slreach$, which is a variant of the $\rho$ operator originally proposed in~\cite{BCLM19} that, in turn, can be seen as a spatial version of the Existential Until operator of temporal logics.
+The version of \SLCS{} we use in this paper is obtained by extending the polyhedral modal logic with a \emph{spatial reachability} modality $\slreach$, which is a variant of the $\rho$ operator originally proposed in~\cite{BCLM19} that, in turn, can be seen as a spatial version of the Existential Until operator of temporal logics (for more examples of spatial reachability operators, see also~\cite{NBBL22}).
 Roughly speaking, $\slreach(\phi,\psi)$ (pronounced as $\psi$ is reachable through $\phi$) means that a point satisfying $\psi$ is reachable by a path satisfying $\phi$ along the way.
 The reachability modality is quite expressive and other operators, relevant for the intended applications (such as ``surrounded'', or ``grow'', discussed in more detail throughout the paper), can be defined based on it.
 We show that the reachability modality can be defined for polyhedral models.